Elhanan Leib Lewinsky: Early life and career

 Elḥanan Leib Lewinsky was born to Jewish parents in Podberezye, near Vilna, in the Russian Empire.
 He received a strict Talmudic education, though at the same time acquainted himself with Hebrew literature of the Haskalah.
 He studied in Wilkomir and Kovno, and from 1874 he taught in Vilna, and towns in the Minsk, Chernigov, and Yekaterinoslav Governorates.
 In 1881 he moved to Kharkov to study medicine.

-After the outbreak of the 1881–1884 the pogroms, he abandoned his studies, joined the Zionist movement Hovevei Zion, and spent several months in Palestine in 1882.
+After the outbreak of the 1881–1884 pogroms, he abandoned his studies, joined the Zionist movement Hovevei Zion, and spent several months in Palestine in 1882.
 After his return to Russia he became an active member of Hovevei Zion; he established Zionist organizations in southern towns of the Empire, while at the same time working as a grain merchant.
 In 1896 his business collapsed, and he became a manager for the Carmel company, importing wine from Palestine to Russia.
 After that he settled in Odessa, and became one of the leading Zionists there.